Skip to main content

 Pratap entered the conference room absent-minded, with files in hand and nodded at his father.
 Udai smiled and introduced his son to the new people.

 "This is Veer Singh ji, that's his granddaughter and CEO of Rathore Textiles, Tara."
-Pratap looked up at the girl, in a business suit, extending her hand at him rather professionally.
+Pratap looked up at the girl, in a business suit, extending her hand to him rather professionally.

 "Hello.
 Mr Singh.
 It's a pleasure working with you."
 She smiled.